getodk/docs/javarosa-dag.rst

 A form instance is finalized
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a form is finalized, all triggerables for the relevant and visible nodes are re-evaluted.
+When a form is finalized, all triggerables for the relevant and visible nodes are re-evaluated.
 Visible means nodes that have a corresponding input definition in the form ``body``.
 Validation takes place in the ``IDag.validate(FormEntryController formEntryControllerToBeValidated, boolean markCompleted)`` method
 and uses the API class ``FormEntryController`` to navigate through all relevant questions and re-commit them in order